lincolntracy/lincoln_mainroad_ver2/content/posts/resilience-face-pain-chat-liesbet-goubert.md

 ---
-title: "Resilience Face Pain Chat Liesbet Goubert"
+title: "Resilience in the Face of Pain: A Chat With Liesbet Goubert"
 date: 2018-07-18
 categories:
  - "Freelance"